robby-13/Nanaksar-App/README.md

 The app would serve as a central hub for all Nanaksar related social media accounts.
 All major accounts which host lives would be available to access from the app.

 ### Jeevani Hub
 Store Anand Chamatkar and Ishar Chamatkar in an easy-to-read format, a format which isn't like what is used across the board where only 6-7 lines are shown on each page and the user would need to turn pages.
-The idea would be to have a scrolling feature wihtout having to manually change pages.
+The idea would be to have a scrolling feature without having to manually change pages.

 ### Gutka
 Store Nanaksar Maryada Sundar Gutka.
 Follow similar easy-to-read scrolling format used for the jeevanis.